 Tip #5: Cold Washrags on Pulse Points

 - Take a washrag and put it into the freezer.
-Take that cold washrag and drape it around your neck or on your wrists.
+Take the cold washrag and drape it around your neck or on your wrists.
 These are your pulse points, which are areas where blood vessels are close to the skin.
-With the help of pulse points, you’ll cool down quicker.
+With the help of pulse points, you’ll cool down your body quicker.

 Tip #6: Cooling Pillows

 - During the summer, you might find yourself struggling with the night sweats causing you to wake up in the middle of the night.
 It’s time to get yourself a cooling pillow.
 They’ll help you be able to provide support and coolness to your head to help you stay asleep all night long.

 - If no one is in a room that doesn’t have vents and registers, close the door.
 This will keep the cool air confined to only occupied areas of your house.

 Cool, Calm and Collected

 You should now have everything you need to cool down and relax after a long summer day.
 Cooling down is really all about taking your time and being mindful, which can be as simple as laying back on a bath pillow and enjoying a nice cold bath.
 Whatever you need to do to cool down, do it so you can rejuvenate in order to get back to your summer activities.